kaygee/documents-and-resources/howtokaygee.md

 - I like to get things done.
 - I like tools and workflows that help me get work done.
 - I enjoy crossing finish lines.
 Whether that's in delivering software, or racing bicycles/running/triathlon.
+- Typically, I'm "alright" being alone for long periods of time.
+However, I enjoy interacting with people.
 - I've been accussed of not being assertive enough.
   - This isn't because I don't have an opinion.
   - This isn't because I don't care.
   - I like to gather evidence and opinions and consider outcomes.
   - I'm interested in continuous improvement.
 It's likely I'll try anything once to try and get improvement.
   - I'm interested in gathering experience, so it's likely I'll try anything.
+  - I'm more interested in succeeding as a group, so if it seems like the needs of the many will be met I'll try it.
 - I take active breaks.
 - There are many times that I'll come up with a solution to a problem while taking an "active break".
 - I love lists.